SAthamnah/VRBluiTouchInteraction/README.md

 <img width="746" alt="image" src="https://github.com/user-attachments/assets/be1bc07d-ab90-40b7-9b97-ec651aa0528b" />

 ___
-3. Create a var and call it Dest, Set it after the complition of the for loop with the destance between the fingers.
+3. Create a var and call it Dest, Set it after the completion  of the for loop with the distance between the fingers.

 <img width="789" alt="image" src="https://github.com/user-attachments/assets/e30e1126-a703-440d-85ef-873f2ee6652a" />